Nomar Garciaparra: 2006

-In 2006, Garciaparra returned to his hometown, signing with the Los Angeles Dodgers, who were minutes from Garciaparra's childhood home in Whittier.
+In 2006, Garciaparra returned to his hometown, signing with the Los Angeles Dodgers, near Garciaparra's childhood home in Whittier.
 The contract was again a one-year deal that Garciaparra hoped would lead to a multi-year offer following a strong season.
 The contract was worth $6 million, with another $2.5 million in performance bonuses.
 Also part of the lure of the Dodgers was that former Red Sox players Bill Mueller and Derek Lowe, and former manager Grady Little, were already with the team.
 Though he was able to retain his original jersey number (5), he moved to first base, as the Dodgers had also signed Rafael Furcal from the Atlanta Braves to step in for the recovering César Izturis at shortstop.

 Healthy for the first extended period of time since 2003, Garciaparra regained his offensive stroke.
 On June 6, while facing the New York Mets Nomar hit a two-run home run on the first pitch he ever saw against former teammate and fellow Boston icon Pedro Martínez.
 Coincidentally, Derek Lowe was the starting pitcher for the Dodgers that day.
 Just days later, on June 9, Garciaparra's batting average stood at .370.
 On June 25, he hit his 200th career home run against the Pittsburgh Pirates.
 By the MLB All-Star Break, Nomar was tied with Pittsburgh's Freddy Sanchez for the lead in batting average among all MLB infielders and all NL batters with a .358 batting average, to go along with 11 home runs and 53 RBIs, and carrying a 21-game hitting streak into the break.
 It was the second highest batting average entering the All-Star Break by a Dodger since they moved into Dodger Stadium in 1962, with the only higher mark being held by Mike Piazza (.363 in 1996).
 Garciaparra was rewarded for his strong first half with his sixth All-Star selection.
 The selection came as the National League All-Star Final Vote winner, as he received about six million fan votes to earn the honor.
 It was his first All-Star appearance since 2003, and his first selection at any position other than shortstop.